 Time Commitment

-The Graduate Certificate in Technical Writing and Public Rhetorics is designed to be completed in slightly over a year's time currently, but starting in Fall of 2023 we aim to have the program of study done after one calendar year of study by leveraging one course in fall, one in spring, and one in each 5-week summer term.
+The Graduate Certificate in Technical Writing and Public Rhetorics is designed to be completed in slightly over a year's time currently, but starting in Fall of 2023 we aim to have the program of study done after one calendar year of study by leveraging one course in fall, one in spring, and two writing-focused courses in the summer 10-week session.

 Semester Workload